edwinst/c64_light_fantastic_reverse_engineering/README.md

 The program `C000_C64REC_nc513.prg` was independently assembled and uploaded to lemon64 by user nc513.
 See the thread https://www.lemon64.com/forum/viewtopic.php?p=1027686 on Aug 8, 2024.

 For disassembling, I used "Infiltrator Disassembler" by Gerald Hinder (https://csdb.dk/release/?id=100129).

+For assembling the "TUNETEST" program, I used TMPx v1.1.0 released by style64.org ("Turbo Assembler" originally from Wolfram Roemhild): https://turbo.style64.org/

+For making disk images, I used "DirMaster 3.1.5/Style" by The Wiz and Elwix: https://style64.org/dirmaster